-From here, there are five key requirements in each adverse possession claim:
+There are five key requirements in each adverse possession claim:

 - Open and notorious possession – To satisfy this requirement, the possession of the property cannot be secretive.

-The real estate lawyers at Bogin, Munns & Munns, P.A. are here to help.
-We are ready to put our many years of legal experience to work for you.
+The real estate lawyers at Bogin, Munns & Munns are here to help.
+We are ready to put our years of legal experience to work for you.
 Contact us today for a consultation on your case.